Gaganpreet-rrc/python-banking-system/README.md

 ## Event-Driven Programming Paradigm
 [use this section to explain how the Event-Driven Programming Paradigm is employed in this application.]
 In this assignment, this application follows the Event-Driven Programming Paradigm by responding to user interactions such as button clicks and table cell selections.
 A pop-up message box appears when invalid input is detected or a transaction fails.
 The balance is automatically updated when a deposit or withdrawal occurs, using custom signals like balance_updated to reflect changes across windows in real time.

+## Filtering
+[use this section to explain how Filtering was incorporated into this application.]
+Filtering was added to make it easier for users to find specific account records.
+After looking up a client, the user can choose a category from a dropdown and type in a keyword to see only the matching results in the table.
+When a filter is applied, the button changes to "Reset" so the user knows the list is filtered.
+Clicking "Reset" shows all the records again.
+This helps users quickly find what they’re looking for without scrolling through everything.